umutsoysl/ComposeZoomableImage/README.md

 # ComposeZoomableImage
-Jetpack Compose Zoomable Image Android Library

-Easy zoom in with drag support for Jetpack Compose
+Fork of [umutsoysl's ComposeZoomableImage](https://github.com/umutsoysl/ComposeZoomableImage), but with double-tap zoom and support for scrolling.

 # Demo